YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/icu_web.md

  #   *   distribution.
  #   * .
 Neither the name of the TaBE Project nor the names of its
  #   *   contributors may be used to endorse or promote products derived
- #   *   from this software without specific prior written permission.
+ #   *   from this software without specific prior written sort.permission.
  #   *
  #   * THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
  #   * "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT